 The graph below shows VPN speed loss on a New York to New York test connection, compared to no VPN running.
 Tests run automatically, four times per day, with speeds capped at 100Mbps (a typical home internet connection).

-Overall, ExpressVPN’s superb local and international speeds are perfect to torrent large files and stream HD/4K video.
+Overall, ExpressVPN’s exceptional local and international speeds are well-suited to torrent large files and stream HD/4K video.

 We tested ExpressVPN with torrent clients like qBittorrent, uTorrent, and Deluge.
-The VPN didn’t leak our torrent IP address or DNS information once.
+The VPN didn’t leak our torrent IP address or DNS credentials once.

-If the VPN connection had dropped, the VPN kill switch would have prevented our real IP address from being exposed.
+If the rare event our VPN connection dropped, the VPN kill switch kicked in to prevent our real IP address from being exposed.

-Combined with AES-256 encryption and other forms of leak protection, it’s this level of security that makes ExpressVPN a safe choice for torrenting.
+Combined with AES-256 encryption and secure VPN protocols, it’s this level of security that makes ExpressVPN a great VPN for torrenting.

-You can torrent files across the entire server network without restrictions.
-None of your file-sharing activity will be tracked, logged or stored.
-The VPN’s advanced security features will also let you stream P2P-based Kodi add-ons and IPTV apps anonymously.
+ExpressVPN lets you torrent files across its entire server network without restrictions.
+None of your file-sharing activity is tracked, logged or stored.

-In our ExpressVPN P2P tests, we also recorded an excellent torrenting bitrate of 13.2MiB/s.
-This is much faster than CyberGhost’s 6.5MiB/s and Tunnelbear’s 4.8MiB/s.
+In our ExpressVPN torrenting tests, we recorded an excellent torrenting bitrate of 9.4MiB/s.
+This is much faster than CyberGhost’s 3.9MiB/s or NordVPN’s 9.5Mib/s, for example.

-However, the VPN service only allows port forwarding on its router app.
-You can still technically upload (or ‘seed’) files using the other VPN clients, but your speeds will be very slow.
+However, when it comes to seeding, the VPN service only allows port forwarding on its router app.
+You can still technically upload (or ‘seed’) files using the other VPN clients, but speeds are very slow.